litterbox-sf-wdi-18/week_10_hw/README.md

 You'll need everything from the point of sale application you developed during the week.
 You should finish this if you haven't already.
 If you need pointers.
 See the `setup_help.md` file included in this repository.
 Once you have a simple receipts API you that a user can sign up and login to using an email and passowrd you should build an angular application for the `/account` page.
 The account page should be an angular application that satisfies the following user stories:

-* User see a dashboard of their profile information.
+* User can see a dashboard of their profile information.
 User can edit profile details without page reload via modal -- "medium/difficult".
 * User can view reset their api token without page reload -- "simple"
 * User can click a button to view all their `simple_receipts` without page reload -- "simple".
 * User can see a form that allows them to add a `simple_receipt` without page reload -- "medium".